 2. Poorly Timed Feedback

-Timing of feedback is critical.
-Bad managers deal with a problem long after it has already occurred, instead of soon after when the problem was fixable.
+The timing of feedback is critical.
+Bad managers deal with a problem long after it has already occurred instead of soon after when the problem was fixable.
 Bad managers also give the wrong amount of feedback.
 Some give too much, providing daily input that is frustrating.
 Others give too little, providing only annual review feedback, which is not nearly enough.

 3. Accusatory Tone